By Atom | Jun 21, 2023, 8:40 AM

 Non-verbal reasoning: tests your child’s ability to understand and analyse visual information

 Each child will be given a Standardised Age Score (SAS), which is calculated based on the number of correct and incorrect answers, the level of difficulty in each question and their date of birth in years and months (to prevent younger children from being disadvantaged).
-The scores will be sent directly to the school you’re applying for.
+Your child's ISEB Common Pre-Test score will be sent directly to JAGS.

 As a guide, competitive selective schools like James Allen’s Girls’ School will generally require candidates to reach an ISEB Common Pre-Test score of 120 or more.

 Here are some top tips on how to best prepare your child for Year 7 entry to JAGS.